TaylorHagel/katana_extension_site/user-guide.md

 ---
 layout: page
-title: User Guide
+title: Katana Chrome Extension - User Guide
 permalink: /instructions/
 ---

-# Katana Chrome Extension - User Guide
+# Instructions

 **Welcome!** This guide will help you use the Katana Master Extension to streamline your workflow.
 No technical experience required - just follow the steps below.